parkjan4/RobustConfidenceBands/README.md

 This is a repository for the working paper "Robust Confidence Bands for Simulation Output."
 The code here can be used to reproduce the experiments in the paper.

 ## Abstract
-The paper presents a robust optimization approach for constructing confidence bands on sample paths, representing finite-horizon simulation outputs, whose budget of uncertainty is tuned using a bisection method.
+We propose a robust optimization approach for constructing confidence bands for a general stochastic process using a finite number of simulated sample paths.
 Our methodology directly addresses optimization bias within the constraints, avoiding overly narrow confidence bands.
-Numerical results show that we achieve the desired coverage probabilities with an order-of-magnitude fewer sample paths than a non-robust approach.
-Our methodology can be used to validate simulation models, which we demonstrate using an Erlang-R queue as an example.
+Numerical experiments show that our approach achieves the desired coverage probabilities with an order-of-magnitude fewer sample paths than a non-robust approach.
+In a case study, we illustrate how our approach can be used to validate stochastic simulation models.

 ## Requirements
 - Gurobi